indiealexh/dart_bulma_sass/README.md

 @import "package:bulma_sass/scss/bulma";
 ```

-If you want to customise which bulma parts are included to minimise the end size of your css, you can use the below and simply uncomment the parts you want to include.
+Alternatively If you want to customize which bulma parts are included to minimize the end size of your css, you can use the below and simply uncomment the parts you want to include.

 ```scss
 // Utilities